-It is this last gathering of forces that is especially significant.
-As the 6th bowl of Revelation is poured out, demonic spirits entice the leaders of the nations to gather for battle (Rev 16.12-16).
-The armies gather at a place called Armageddon (Hebrew ‘har megiddo’ or ‘Mountain of Megiddo’, Rev 16.16).
-This is located in northern Israel in the valley or plain of Jezreel, near Mount Carmel.
-It is an ideal location for amassing large armies and may also be the location of the last war between human armies (the Gog-Magog war).
-But it is certainly the gathering place for the world’s armies as they prepare for the final war against Jerusalem and in particular for war against Christ and His armies – a unique man-God war (Rev 19.19)(Zech 12.2-9).
+So what happens?
+As the 6th bowl of Revelation is poured out, demonic spirits entice the leaders of all the nations to gather for battle (Rev 16.12-16).
+As mentioned, the armies gather at a place called Armageddon in northern Israel (the valley or plain of Jezreel, near Mount Carmel).
+Whilst it may be the location of the last war between human armies, it is certainly the gathering place for the world’s armies as they prepare for the final war against Jerusalem and in particular for war against Christ and His armies – a unique man-God war (Rev 19.19)(Zech 12.2-9).
 Prophecy also suggests the type of weaponry used in this war.
 It could involve neutron bombs, since these vaporize flesh at close range (Zech 14.12), and nuclear devices since Malachi 4 refers to a time of fierce heat when attackers will be burnt to ashes.

 This man-God war is the final war of the age – ‘the great day of God Almighty’ (Rev 16.14).
 The important point here is that Israel will not be alone since her God, the ‘Lion of Judah’ protects her:

 As a lion roars … so the LORD of hosts will come down to fight for Mount Zion